-Texas has recorded 490 WARN filings over the past 24 months, affecting 53,875 workers across 267 companies.
+Texas has recorded 491 WARN filings over the past 24 months, affecting 52,235 workers across 273 companies.
 The most active filer is Equus Workforce Solutions with 29 filings.
 Most filings are concentrated in Houston, Austin, and Fort Worth.
-Filing dates range from Mar 26, 2024 through Mar 4, 2026.
+Filing dates range from May 2, 2024 through Apr 6, 2026.
+Employers provided an average of 53 days notice before the effective date.
+Filings in the most recent quarter were lower than the prior quarter, with 36 compared to 59.

 Last 24 Months